English | 日本語

 Q6: Volumio and MoOde have Web UI.
 Why do I need yaMPC?

-A6: Firstly, apps are faster than Web UI in some use cases.
-Please try FREE features of yaMPC and compare it with Web UI.
-Secondly, yaMPC can control multiple MPD Servers with same UI.
-For example, you may want to place a small player using Raspberry-Pi Zero W in your bedroom.
-While you might place Volumio + Raspberry-Pi 3B+ in your living room. yaMPC can control both of them with same UI.
+A6: Firstly, apps are faster than Web UI in some (not all) use cases.
+Web UI and Apps are complementary.
+Please try FREE features of yaMPC and compare it with your Web UI.
+Secondly, yaMPC can control multiple MPD Servers with its same UI.
+For example, you may want to place a small Raspberry-Pi Zero W player with light-weight MPD without Web UI in your bedroom.
+While you might place Volumio 2 + Raspberry-Pi 3B+ in your living room. yaMPC can control both of them with same UI.